 Spicy Ground Turkey and Green Bean Stir-fry is a Paleo and low carb dish that is packed with flavor and comes together in 15 minutes.
 Jump to Recipe keyboard_arrow_down

-Spicy Ground Turkey and Green Bean Stir-fry takes only 15 minutes to make and is the perfect quick dinner for a busy night.
+This easy Ground Turkey Green Bean Stir Fry takes only 15 minutes to make and is the perfect quick dinner for a busy night.
 Plus it's low carb, Paleo, gluten-free, and Whole30 friendly.
 Serve it with some Asian Zucchini Noodles, Cauliflower Rice, Sesame Edamame.

 I don't know about you but after last week I need a week full of clean meals that are quick and easy.
 After four straight days of cooking, it's time for some simple, fast recipes that are kind to my waistline.
 This meal is just the thing.
 Packed with green beans, lean ground turkey, and a simple spicy Asian stir-fry sauce - this dinner is ready in under 15 minutes and delish.

-Here are some tips for making this Spicy Green Bean and Turkey Stir-fry
+Recipes Tips for Spicy Green Bean and Turkey Stir Fry

 - This recipe will work with all kinds of veggies, not just green beans.
-However no matter what you choose, I recommend sending it for a quick trip to the broiler so that you can create some char and smokinesss.
+However, no matter what you choose, I recommend sending it for a quick trip to the broiler so that you can create some char and smokiness.
 Broccoli, sugar snap peas, asparagus, and cabbage all are great options.

 - For Paleo and Whole30 diets, or anyone looking to lower the sodium count, I recommend going with coconut aminos instead of soy sauce.
 It has the same salty, savory, umami flavor but with about 65% less sodium than standard soy sauce.